 This is the second in a series about The New American Home 2019.
-Our January 2019 issue looked at five construction details, and our March 2019 issue will focus on the home’s kitchens and baths.
+Our January 2019 issue looked at five construction details, and our March 2019 issue focuses on the home’s kitchens and baths.
 Visit tnah.com to learn more about the project, sponsors, key products, and free guided tours during IBS 2019 in Las Vegas.

 Location: Ascaya, Henderson, Nev.